skylight-hq/skylight.digital/_projects/usaf_amp.md

 - Enabled administrators to quickly verify task completion
 - Developed a directory that could list out contact information for base personnel to improve ease of coordination

 Through our user-centered development process, we helped deliver a solution that eases the stress and complexity of the inprocessing experience — for both airmen and administrators.
-In addition to inprocessing, AMP’s feature set can also be used for ongoing task completion and monitoring at the base.
-Furthermore, AMP provides a proof of concept for using pre-screened and standardized components in the development process, which helps deliver on the broader work of BESPIN to deliver mobile applications quickly and cost effectively.
-AMP is able to work double duty — it’s a useful application that streamlines base transition, while demonstrating the USAF’s commitment to becoming a digitally-powered organization.
+In addition to inprocessing, AMP’s feature set can be used for ongoing task completion and monitoring at the base.
+Furthermore, AMP provides a proof of concept for using pre-screened and standardized components in the development process, which helps BESPIN meet its broader goal of delivering mobile applications quickly and cost effectively.
+AMP is not only a useful application that streamlines base transition, it also demonstrates the USAF’s commitment to becoming a digitally-powered organization.
 {% endcapture %}

 {% capture results %}